aboe026/gwent-oss/README.md

 A list of things to be done in the future:

+- enter key does not create game in UI?
 - do not store yarn binary in source
 - do not store yarn sdks in source?
 - allow introspection without authentication